sciZer0/7/c/README.md

 Each Force has its target.

-For example, the target for Gravitational Force (Invisible Hand) -- while it is pushing an object -- is to give the pushed object the downward Acceleration of 9.8 (m/s²).
+For example, the target for Gravitational Force (Invisible Hand) – while it is pushing an object – is to give the pushed object the downward Acceleration of 9.8 (m/s²).

-Therefore, we can call this Acceleration of 9.8 (m/s²) “Target Acceleration” associated with the given Force, Gravitational Force.
+Therefore, we can call this Acceleration of 9.8 (m/s²) “Target Acceleration” associated with the given Force, – Gravitational Force.

 Target Acceleration is THE feature/attribute/characteristic of each Force.

+Summarizing,

 > ### Target Acceleration is the acceleration that Force, while it is pushing an object of a certain mass, is striving to give to the pushed object.